Communications Manager, New Zealand Rugby League

 Bachelor of Communication Studies in Public Relations

-She loves being able to tell inspirational stories, says Brooke Hurndell who now works as a digital content producer for New Zealand Rugby League and media manager for the Kiwi Ferns.
+She loves being able to tell inspirational stories, says Brooke Hurndell who now works as a communications manager for New Zealand Rugby League (NZRL).

 "I enjoy working with people from all walks of life, from young junior footy players to our most elite Kiwis and Kiwi Ferns.
 Some of the stories we get to tell to our rugby league community and beyond are truly inspiring.
 With sport always comes an element of unpredictability and that makes our job that much more exciting.

-“I look after the NZRL website, create and send out weekly digital newsletters, write and manage the production of the annual report, create opportunities for stories with the media and create content for our digital communication channels.
-I also manage the media and communications for the Kiwi Ferns, our National Women’s Rugby League team.”
+"I look after the NZRL website, create and send out weekly digital newsletters, write and manage the production of the annual report, create opportunities for stories with the media and create content for our digital communication channels.
+I now also drive the NZRL public relations strategy, and manage the media and communications for our organisation."

 A life-long passion for the media